 Toynbee-Perkins, (see above, n.
 2), p.
 172

-19. These cups are today about 24 cm (9.5") tall and were probably smaller in the First Century.
-Even wrapped up, they would have easily fit into the loculus, which raises the question why Constantine made it oblong?
-A scientific study of the marble box is no longer possible because Guarducci had it wisely removed.
-Hence, we are no longer able to date when the Eastern slab was caved inward, by Alaric in 410 -- or Kaas in 1941?
-We are currently looking for records that additional objects were transferred from Peter's tomb which require an oblong shape.
-Part of the spear that pierced Christ's side comes to mind, or the sword Peter used to cut off the ear of the highpriest.
-In view of the bone fragment, we may have to consider Mary Magdalena, as suggested by some Romanesque paintings.
+19. These cups are about 24 cm (9.5") tall today and may haver been smaller in the First Century.
+Even wrapped up or encased, they would have easily fit into the loculus.
+A scientific study of the box is no longer possible because Guarducci had it removed.
+Hence, we can't even date when the Eastern slab was caved inward, by Alaric in 410 – or the Sarazens in 846?

-., see left page after title, which identifies the churchmen who censured his book with the disclaimer: "The Nihil obstat and Imprimatur are a declaration that a book or pamphlet is considered to be free from doctrinal or moral errror.
-It is not implied that those who have granted the Nihil obstat and Imprimatur agree with the contents, opinions or statements expressed."
+, see left page after title, which identifies Paulus Muños Vega, S. J. and Dr. Höhle, Generalvikar.
+(The Nihil obstat and Imprimatur are a declaration that a book or pamphlet is considered to be free from doctrinal or moral errror.
+It is not implied that those who have granted the Nihil obstat and Imprimatur agree with the contents, opinions or statements expressed).

 , p.
 166.